 We believe in family.
 We believe in small business.
 We believe in neighbors helping neighbors.

-We give 10% of all real estate photo shoot fees to Safe Haven Family Shelter, to help reduce homelessness in Middle Tennessee and give at-risk families hope for the future.
+We give a portion of all real estate photo shoot fees to Safe Haven Family Shelter, to help reduce homelessness in Middle Tennessee and give at-risk families hope for the future.

 Less is more: